csparpa/pyowm/sphinx/alerts-api-usage-examples.md

 # Weather Alert API

 You can use the OWM API to create triggers.

 Each trigger represents the check if a set of conditions on certain weather parameter values are met over certain geographic areas.

-Whenevere a condition is met, an alert is fired and stored, and can be retrieved by polling the API.
+Whenever a condition is met, an alert is fired and stored, and can be retrieved by polling the API.

 ## OWM website technical reference
  - [https://openweathermap.org/triggers](https://openweathermap.org/triggers)